No Bridge Over Troubled Water

 On arrival you will need to purchase an entrance ticket then follow the path upwards.
 You need to remove your shoes before entering the memorial proper.
 It’s worth noting that the rock can get very hot underfoot if the weather is warm so it’s worth making the trip earlier in the day.

 Another thing to note is that photography is prohibited in some parts of the memorial building.
-It is always important to abide by no-photography rules to show respect, but they are enforced here very strictly and your camera/phone will rapidly be confiscated by eagle-eyed attendants.
+It is always important to abide by no-photography rules to show respect, but they are enforced here very strictly.
+We saw someone try to sneak a photo and their phone was rapidly confiscated by eagle-eyed attendants.

-There is also a really good view of the Thiruvalluvar Statue on the adjacent island, albeit its back.
+There is also a closer view of the Thiruvalluvar Statue on the adjacent island.

 There is a designated sunset viewing point – right at the bottom left corner of the map.